Gwen Stefani Targets Blake Shelton’s Ex-Wife Miranda Lambert

 It’s not only Shelton who moved on after calling it quits with Lambert, as the country singer herself also started a romance with Anderson East after divorcing the Voice coach.

 It’s very rare to meet a soulmate.
-But apparently Gwen Stefani and Shelton found a soulmate in one another, according to Rare Country.
+But apparently, Gwen Stefani and Shelton found a soulmate in one another, according to Rare Country.
 At least the latter did.

 Shelton also admitted that he feels the pressure when Gwen Stefani is around.
-But that’s definitely the “good” type of pressure, because she helps him work wonders onstage during his performances.
+But that’s definitely the “good” type of pressure because she helps him work wonders onstage during his performances.

 “I think I get a little bit better performances out of myself when she’s around.
 She’s Gwen Stefani, and you feel pressure when she’s around watching you.”